shreyas253/variational_NP_BMM/README.md

 INTRODUCTION
 ------------
 The following is a toolbox that performs variational inferences of Baysina mixture models.
 The implimentation currently includes Gaussian mixture models and Von Mises-Fisher mixture models.
-The priors on the weight distribution include non-paramteric disributions such as the Dirichlet proecess and the Pitman-Yor process, and parametric distributiosn such as the Dirichlet distribution.
+The priors on the weight distribution include non-paramteric disributions such as the Dirichlet proecess and the Pitman-Yor process, and parametric distributions such as the Dirichlet distribution.

-The also forms source code related to our work
+The also forms the source code related to our work

 1. Shreyas Seshadri, Ulpu Remes and Okko Rasanen: "Dirichlet process mixture models for clustering i-vector data", submitted.